-Head of School
+(ii) Head of School

-The Board shall hire and supervise the Head of School, who shall have day-to-day general supervision, direction and control of the affairs of MCMS, and such other powers and duties as the Board may prescribe.
-The Head of School shall not be a Board member but will generally attend all Board meetings.
+The Board will hire and supervise the Head of School who will have day-to-day general supervision, direction, and control of the affairs of Mayacamas and such other powers and duties as the Board may prescribe.
+The Head of School will not be a Board member but will generally attend all Board meetings.

-The Head of School will be the operational and instructional leader of MCMS, responsible for recruiting, hiring, supervising, training, evaluating and as necessary, disciplining and terminating all staff.
-He or she will be responsible for supervising, training and coaching all instructional staff, developing and implementing curriculum and assessments, ensuring implementation of programs for English learners and students with disabilities as described in this petition, and monitoring student achievement data including disaggregated data by subgroup, grade level, class and more.
-S/he will work to ensure the fulfillment of MCMS's mission and vision.
+The Head of School will be the operational and instructional leader of Mayacamas, responsible for recruiting, hiring, supervising, training, evaluating, and, as necessary, disciplining and terminating all staff.
+He or she will be responsible for supervising, training, and coaching all instructional staff; developing and implementing curriculum and assessments; ensuring implementation of programs for English learners and students with disabilities as described in this petition; and monitoring student achievement data including disaggregated data by subgroup, grade level, class, and more.
+S/he will work to ensure the fulfillment of Mayacamas's mission and vision.
 He or she will be responsible for school compliance with all state, and County and applicable requirements, reporting directly to the Board.
-He/she will be the primary liaison to parents and community partners, and lead establishment of a positive school culture.
-He/she will implement policies approved by the Board and work to fulfill the mission and vision of MCMS, and towards accomplishment of short- and long-term towards for student and school success.
+He/she will be the primary liaison to parents and community partners and lead establishment of a positive school culture.
+He/she will implement policies approved by the Board and work to fulfill the mission and vision of Mayacamas and to accomplish short- and long-term goals for student and school success.